The project will recommend ITS that meet the needs of Vulnerable Road Users (VRUs).

-The VRUITS project helped improve safety and mobility of vulnerable road users (VRUs) through ITS applications.
-The project took a VRU-centric approach to come to recommendations for suitable ITS applications, leading to a full integration of the VRUs in the traffic system.
+The VRUITS project helped improve the safety and mobility of VRUs through ITS applications.
+The project took a VRU-centric approach to come to recommendations for suitable ITS applications, leading to the full integration of the VRUs in the traffic system.

 - Integration of vulnerable road users in cooperative ITS systems

 - ITS-G5 performance improvement and evaluation for vulnerable road user safety services

 The project was funded by the European Commission's Directorate General for Mobility and Transport through the FP7 Programme.
 It ran from April 2013 to March 2016.

 - For further information, visit the VRUITS CORDIS page